Last updated 2026-01-28

 Industry average net margin: ~35% | Average annual growth: ~5%

-Where your dental practice falls within the 2x to 4x SDE range depends on five healthcare-specific factors that buyers evaluate during due diligence.
+Where your dental practice falls within the 2x to 4x SDE range depends on a handful of dental practice-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 The industry average net margin for dental practice businesses is approximately 35% with annual sector growth of roughly 5%.
 Businesses that consistently exceed these benchmarks tend to command multiples closer to 4x SDE.